snikket-im/snikket-android/README.md

 Quick reminder that Conversations **always** uses TLS to connect to your server.
 It won‘t even connect to a server without TLS.

+#### What is Blind Trust Before Verification / why are messages marked with a red lock?

+Read more about the concept on https://gultsch.de/trust.html

 ### What clients do I use on other platforms
 There are XMPP Clients available for all major platforms.
 ####Windows / Linux